-Aside from the keyboard, the mouse is the most important device for any serious gamer.
+Aside from the keyboard, having a great mouse can make a huge difference to your set-up.
 However, not everyone is a professional gamer, and not everyone can even tell the difference between different sensitivities.
 Most of all, not everyone needs to be spending upwards of $100—in some cases even more—on a mouse.

 If you're just casual gaming, and mostly using your pointing device for school work or other productivity duties, comfort may be more important than accuracy.
 For this purpose, most mice will do, even cheap ones.
 But how cheap can you go?